 Exception.
-You don't have to file Form 4952 if all of the following apply. · Your investment income from interest and ordinary dividends minus any qualified dividends is more than your investment interest expense.
+You don't have to file Form 4952 if all of the following apply.

-• You don't have any other deductible investment expenses.
+• Your investment income from interest and ordinary dividends minus

-· You don't have any carryover of disallowed investment interest expense from 2018.
+- Your investment income from interest and ordinary dividends minus any qualified dividends is more than your investment interest expense. - You don't have any other deductible investment expenses. - You don't have any carryover of disallowed investment interest expense from 2021.